-Section 1.1 You are enrolled in our plan, which is a Medicare HMO
+Section 1.1 You are enrolled in our plan, which is a Medicare HMO Pointof-Service Plan

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, MyCare Rx 34 (HMO).
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, MyCare Choice Rx 33 (HMO-POS).

 There are different types of Medicare health plans.
-MyCare Rx 34 (HMO) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+MyCare Choice Rx 33 (HMO-POS) is a Medicare Advantage HMO Plan with a Point-of-Service (POS) option (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+"Point-of-Service" means you can use providers outside the plan's network for an additional cost.
+(See Chapter 3, Section 2.4 for information about using the Point-of-Service option.)